StakerDAO/staker-dao/MANUAL.md

 `--succAlias succ` option identifies existing STKR contract, which becomes the successor contract of the frozen `stkr` contract.

+Note, that `set-successor` is applicable only in the simplest case of migrating STKR contract without altering its public interface.
+In more complex cases of contract upgrade, developers of update have to provide specific command for their case.

 ### Withdraw funds from STKR contract